A beginner’s guide to tax efficient investments

-Tax efficient investment schemes are some of the most effective ways for contemporary UK investors to save their funds, or re-invest them to generate greater returns or diversify their investment portfolios.
+Tax efficient investments are some of the most effective ways for contemporary UK investors to save their funds, or re-invest them to generate greater returns or diversify their investment portfolios.

 The term ‘tax efficient investments’ refers to investment opportunities through which investors will receive tax benefits.
 More specifically, these type of investments use government approved programs to give investors tax relief on the investments they make into pre-qualified companies or investment vehicles.
 The type of tax relief investors receive in return range from capital gains relief through to loss relief and inheritance tax relief.